5 convenient locations

 In most of the United States, employees have rights and benefits that protect them in situations where they suffer work-related injuries.
 Those who are involved in workplace accidents or who experience injuries or illnesses that arose out of the work they have performed can typically receive workers' compensation benefits.
 However, the state of Texas is unique in that it does not require employers to maintain workers' compensation insurance.
 In cases where an employer is uninsured (known as a "non-subscriber"), employees who are injured on the job may be concerned about their options.
 Fortunately, with the help of an attorney, an injured worker can take steps to hold their employer responsible for the harm they have suffered.

-At Alford & Clark Injury Attorneys, we do not only have the legal knowledge and skills to effectively represent those who have been injured while working, but we have hands-on experience working in the types of jobs where injuries can occur.
+At Alford & Associates, we do not only have the legal knowledge and skills to effectively represent those who have been injured while working, but we have hands-on experience working in the types of jobs where injuries can occur.
 We know how difficult it can be for a person who suffers serious injuries that may require extensive medical treatment, prevent them from working while they are recovering, or lead to long-term or permanent disabilities.
 We are ready to fight for those who have put in the time and effort to provide for their families, and we will do everything we can to ensure that a negligent employer is held responsible for workplace injuries.

 Pursuing Compensation from a Non-Subscriber Employer